MAvecillas23/capstone_project_3/Readme.md

 - Description: Evaluates flood risk for the specified location based on FEMA's National Flood Data.

 *Data Returned:*
 - Flood Zone level: The program returns whether the are is "safe","not safe" or "unknown flood risk"
-- Flood Zone Information: Zone A and  Zone V represent high-risk flood zones whereas Zone X represents a low-risk flood zone.

 3.Air Pollution